12 Shameless '80s Movies That Don't Care If You're Offended

 It may have just been because of the famous Phoebe Cates pool sequence, but we don’t think so.
 The movie’s presentation of teen realities was a much bigger threat to the Moral Majority, the religious fundamentalists who thrived through the 1980s.

-Liked Our List of Shameless ’80s Movies That Just Don’t Care If You’re Offended?

-You might also like this list of 12 Rad ’80s Movies Only Cool Kids Remember, featuring quite a few ’80s comedies, or this list of 2000s Comedies That Just Don’t Care If You’re Offended.
+If you like this list, you might also like this list of Rad ’80s Movies Only Cool Kids Remember.

 Main image: Fast Times at Ridgemont High.